zama-ai/concrete/docs/get-started/installing.md

 # Installation

+This document explains the steps to install **Concrete** into your project.

-Concrete is natively supported on Linux and macOS from Python 3.8 to 3.11 inclusive.
-If you have Docker in your platform, you can use the docker image to use Concrete.
+**Concrete** is natively supported on Linux and macOS from Python 3.8 to 3.11 inclusive.
+If you have Docker in your platform, you can use the docker image to use **Concrete**.

 ## Using PyPI

-You can install Concrete from PyPI:
+Install **Concrete** from PyPI using the following commands:

 ```shell
 pip install -U pip wheel setuptools
 pip install concrete-python
 ```

-There are some optional features which can be enabled by installing the `full` version:
+To enable all the optional features, install the `full` version of **Concrete**:

 ```shell
 pip install -U pip wheel setuptools